ItalyStrap/theme-json-generator/README.md

 Now we know how to generate the theme.json file so, what next?

-If you want to do more with PHP you can use some helper classes I added to color library to better manage the settings.
+If you want to do more with PHP you can use some helper classes I added to this package to better manage the settings.

 The first classes you can use are the `\ItalyStrap\ThemeJsonGenerator\Settings\PresetCollection::class` and the